nerillosa/amcrest_camera_web-view/README.md

 # Amcrest camera web view.
-Web view of videos and pictures taken by motion detecting [Amcrest ProHD 1080P](https://www.amazon.com/gp/product/B0145OQTPG?th=1) camera.
+Web page showing videos and pictures taken by the motion detecting [Amcrest ProHD 1080P](https://www.amazon.com/gp/product/B0145OQTPG?th=1) camera.

-A [raspberrypi](https://www.raspberrypi.com) (mini linux computer) runs as a [web server](https://techworldthink.github.io/Tech-Guides/pages/nginx_pi.html) using nginx where you can scroll through specific days and times and view pics and videos.
+A [raspberrypi](https://www.raspberrypi.com) (mini linux computer) hosts a web-site running [NGINX](https://techworldthink.github.io/Tech-Guides/pages/nginx_pi.html) (an open source web server) where you can scroll through specific days and times throughout the year(s) and view pics and videos.

+Allows you, among other things, to verify that packages were actually delivered and/or any suspicious activity.

+.
 ![image](https://github.com/nerillosa/amcrest_camera_web-view/assets/4867918/769a5804-15cf-4de5-9959-3abb299556ce)